-We can learn more from our mistakes more than our success stories.
-Sadly, if we achieve success, we never stop to question that success, we just take it for granted that we have achieved success and that chapter gets closed.
+We can learn more from our mistakes than from our success stories.
+If we achieve success, we never stop to question it, we just take it for granted and that chapter gets closed.

-We will grow and learn to be more successful, when we work through the basics of how we got there.
-We need to experiment, we also need to take risks and try out new things.
+We will grow and learn to be more successful when we work through the basics of how we got there.
+We need to experiment, to take risks and try out new things.

 We also need to hear what I would call constructive criticism so that we can be instrumental in our potential success further down the line.
-Sadly, many of us will continue to see feedback solely as criticism, but those two issues need to be separated.
+Sadly, many of us continue to see feedback solely as criticism, but those two issues need to be separated.

 Feedback often allows us to go away and think about what we’re doing so that we can change the outcome and find success second time around.